As we begin work on planning for a Heritage Conservation District designation for Long Branch, it’s useful to consider prior designation projects.

 We’ve written a blog post about a workshop by Bert Duclos that we attended in Gravenhurst.
 It was a most valuable and informative workshop.

-My understanding is that the heritage conservation idea didn’t go very far because the City of Etobicoke (as it was called at the time) apparently wasn’t interested, although many local residents apparently were.
+My understanding is that the Heritage Conservation District idea didn’t go very far at the time because the City of Etobicoke (as it was called at the time) apparently wasn’t interested, although many local residents apparently were.

 When I have read the document, I will share with you what I have learned.